Patrick-ring-motive/framework/README.md

 ptr(object)
 ```
 ## Parameters
-- object: The object to which you want to create a pointer.
+- `object`: The object to which you want to create a pointer.
 ## Return Value
 Returns a sealed object with a single property `*` that references the passed object.
 This object acts like a pointer to the original object.